mortie/pbin.in/README.md

 * **Small**: pbin.in is for the time being my own personal side project.
 I can't promise not to take the website offline or remove pastes some time in the future.
 This shouldn't be a concern most of the time, but don't use this service to host mission critical documents, okay?

 * **No user account system**: There's no way to get a list of or delete pastes you've made, or other features associated with user accounts.

-* **No CLI client**: There's currently no command line client, though it's on the roadmap.